andrewShillito/spring-security-demo/README.md

 `./mvnw clean verify -DrunSuite=com.demo.security.spring.suites.BrowserAutomationSuite`

-Playwright will sow `ERR_CONNECTION_REFUSED` if the application is not running.
+Playwright will show `ERR_CONNECTION_REFUSED` if the application is not running.

 The playwright testing setup supports some environment parameters: